-Our Board comprises six members, including three executive Directors and three independent non-executive Directors.
+Our Board comprises seven members, including four executive Directors and three independent non-executive Directors.
 Our Directors have a balanced mix of experiences from construction machinery rental, construction equipment trading, finance, administration, auditing and accounting fields.
-Furthermore, the ages of our Directors' age range from 39 to 74 years old.
+Furthermore, the ages of our Directors' age range from 32 to 75 years old.
 While we recognise that gender diversity at the Board level can be improved given its current composition of all-male Directors, our principle of Directors' appointments will continue to be primarily based on merits with reference to our Board Diversity Policy as a whole.
 Despite the construction machinery industry has been a male-dominant industry, our Company will strive to enhance gender diversity at the Board level in recognising the particular importance of gender diversity.
 We will commit to look for suitable female candidates to join our Group and to provide career development and training opportunities to our female staff such that they will be eligible for managerial and board-level positions in future.

 Effective implementation of the Board Diversity Policy allows our shareholders to be able to judge for themselves whether our Board as constituted is a reflection of diversity, or a gradual move to increased diversity, on a scale and at a speed which they support.
+To achieve diversity of the Board, during the year ended 31 December 2022, the Board has strictly adhered to the diversity policy on members of the Board, according to which, selection of the members of the Board are required to be conducted on the basis of a range of diversity perspectives by taking into account the consolidated factors including skills, experience, independence, knowledge on the business of the Company, the composition of various factors (including gender and age) and other factors relating to the operation efficiency of the Board.
 To this end, our shareholders will be provided with detailed information of each candidate for appointment or re-election to our Board through publication of announcements and circulars published prior to general meetings of our Company.

-Our Nomination Committee is responsible for ensuring the diversity of our Board.
-After Listing, our Nomination Committee will review our Board Diversity Policy from time to time to ensure its continued effectiveness and we will disclose the implementation of our Board Diversity Policy in our corporate governance report on an annual basis.
+Our Nomination Committee is responsible for ensuring the diversity of our Board and review our Board Diversity Policy from time to time to ensure its continued effectiveness and we will disclose the implementation of our Board Diversity Policy in our corporate governance report on an annual basis.